Endometrial cancer risk factors

 The hormonal balance shifts toward more progesterone during pregnancy.
 So having many pregnancies protects against endometrial cancer.
 Women who have never been pregnant have a higher risk, especially if they were also infertile (unable to become pregnant).

-Most of a woman's estrogen is produced by her ovaries, but fat tissue can change some other hormones into estrogens.
+A woman's ovaries produce most of her estrogen, but fat tissue can change some other hormones (called androgens) into estrogens.
 Having more fat tissue can increase a woman's estrogen levels, which increases her endometrial cancer risk.
 In comparison with women who maintain a healthy weight, endometrial cancer is twice as common in overweight women, and more than three times as common in obese women.

 Tamoxifen is a drug that is used to prevent and treat breast cancer.
 Tamoxifen acts as an anti-estrogen in breast tissue, but it acts like an estrogen in the uterus.
-It can cause the uterine lining to grow, which increases the risk of endometrial cancer.
+In women who have gone through menopause, it can cause the uterine lining to grow, which increases the risk of endometrial cancer.

-The risk of developing endometrial cancer from tamoxifen is small -- about 1 in 500.
-Women taking tamoxifen must balance this risk against the value of this drug in treating and preventing breast cancer.
-This is an issue women may want to discuss with their doctors.
+The risk of developing endometrial cancer from tamoxifen is low (less than 1% per year).
+Women taking tamoxifen must balance this risk against the benefits of this drug in treating and preventing breast cancer.
+This is an issue women should discuss with their doctors.
 If you are taking tamoxifen, you should have yearly gynecologic exams and should be sure to report any abnormal bleeding, as this could be a sign of endometrial cancer.

 Polycystic ovarian syndrome